janosj/mongodb-search/README.md

 # Prerequisites

-Search and Vector search requires MongoDB Atlas.
-Launch a cluster and load the sample datasets, which includes the sample_mflix database and, within it, the embedded_movies collection.
-That collection has a plot field, which will be used to support standard text searches, and the embedded_movies collection, which has a plot_embedding field that supports vector search.
+Atlas Search (and Vector Search) requires MongoDB Atlas.
+Launch a cluster and load the sample datasets, which includes the `sample_mflix` database and, within it, the `embedded_movies` collection.
+That collection has a `plot` field, which will be used to support standard text searches, and a `plot_embedding` field that supports vector search.

 The required search indexes can be created using the Atlas UI.
-Alternatively, you could use the Atlas Admin API, the Atlas CLI, Terraform, etc. (see here:https://www.mongodb.com/docs/atlas/atlas-search/create-index/).
+Alternatively, you could use the Atlas Admin API, the Atlas CLI, Terraform, etc. (see [here](https://www.mongodb.com/docs/atlas/atlas-search/create-index/)).

 Create the following Atlas Search index on the sample_mflix.embedded_movies collection (keeping 'default' as the Index Name):